nlegyes/docker-swarm-templates/actualbudget/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your productive docker swarm cluster.
+These instructions will get you a copy of the project up and running.

 ### Prerequisites